oscherler/mister-scratch/ReadMe.md

 * by default, the vertical sync signal lasts for 3 lines;
 * the vertical blanking signal ends 30 lines later (back porch), at 263 (`VB_END`).

-In addition to the blanking and sync signals, we also output the horizontal and vertical counters, `H` and `vdump`, to generate our grid.
+In addition to the blanking and sync signals, we also output the horizontal and vertical counters, `H` and `vdump`, to generate our grid.

 ```verilog
 jtframe_vtimer #(